V1B3hR/nethical/roadmap.md

 Current State: Backend exists, no interface

 Actions: UI
-Design web-based review dashboard (React/Vue.js).
+Design web-based review dashboard.
 Design a sleek, modern UI dashboard for an AI safety governance system called Nethical.
 The interface should include a real-time agent monitor, a metrics dashboard with precision/recall charts, a plugin marketplace, and a human review panel.
-Use a dark theme with neon accents, modular cards, and smooth transitions.
+Use a light green/lime theme with turquoise accents, modular cards, and smooth transitions.
 Prioritize readability, ethical clarity, and reviewer empowerment.
 Implement escalation queue visualization
 Add case management system with: